 - Priority is given to the use of electronic media and channels, whenever possible.
-Transactions between economic agents shall be executed using negotiable instruments or other means; under no circumstances shall such transactions be performed in cash.
+Transactions between economic agents shall be executed by means of negotiable instruments or other means; under no circumstances shall such transactions be performed in cash.

 - Creating the conditions in all businesses and service providers to enable electronic means of payment is a priority.
 All of these with their established discounts, which can be attractive for the population to opt for these payment methods.

-- In the country, there is a need to achieve increasing levels of banking penetration about the low levels that currently exist.
+- In the country there is a need to achieve increasing levels of banking penetration in relation to the low levels that currently exist.

 - Banking in Cuba provides security, efficiency and savings, transparency, immediacy, payment capacity and permanent operation.

 - Before the measure, the decrease in the availability of cash in the national banking system was already evident, which hindered it from fulfilling part of its functions and guaranteeing cash to the population and companies.

 The debate has quickly captured the media’s attention and now occupies the attention of the population, which has many doubts about the functioning of such determinations.

 More than a few economists have pointed to the government’s questionable ability to use these measures to mask the effect of a financial and production crisis that dates back more than a decade.
 They also question other factors influencing the initiation of a forced process of bankarisation and whether the current context will allow the measures to have any positive effect.

 There is a kind of general feeling that the timing of the measure is inconvenient, with users who have commented on social networks and digital media pointing to parallels with the failed economic order.
 The resolution comes in a context of increasing devaluation of the national currency, deep shortages and insufficient domestic production.
 In both cases, conditions were not in place to reduce potential negative impacts.